maotar/Binance-Advanced-Trading-Options/README.md

    Trader will not execute any buy or sell order
 3. Reset

-   Trader will not execute buy order but will execute sell order if conditions are met, use to reset the counter or to use the trading option for coins already bought with the Binance integrated trading options
+   Trader will not execute buy order but will execute sell order if stop conditions are met, use to use the trading option for coins already bought with the Binance default trading options.
+Make sure your Binance account balance for the symbol is sufficient for the amount specified or the sell order will fail